 A health care professional will take a thorough history and do a complete physical examination and may do a series of blood tests to check for hormone imbalances characteristic of PCOS.
 Ultrasound imaging of the ovaries may also be performed.
 Most women with PCOS will have irregular or absent menstrual periods.

-- Which health care professional should I see?
+Which health care professional should I see for PCOS?

 Most cases require the expertise of an endocrinologist or reproductive endocrinologist.

 Should I try an insulin sensitizer to treat PCOS?

 Certainly, if you have insulin resistance or type 2 diabetes an insulin sensitizer would be an acceptable approach to treatment.
 In women with irregular periods, the first line of treatment is usually hormonal birth control, such as birth control pills or the birth control patch.
 In women who cannot take hormonal birth control, one alternative is to take the insulin-sensitizing drug metformin.
 A progestin (for example oral micronized progesterone or medroxyprogesterone acetate) is usually prescribed together with metformin for six months or until menstrual cycles become regular.

 What can I do if I can't conceive due to PCOS?

 The first line of treatment is usually weight loss in women with PCOS who are overweight or obese.
 If a woman is unable to lose weight or if modest weight loss does not restore ovulation, an ovulation-stimulating drug such as clomiphene citrate is prescribed.
 Potential side effects include hot flashes, ovarian swelling that goes down with the onset of your period and an increased possibility of twins.
 If clomiphene alone doesn't work, the next step may be a combination of clomiphene and metformin, injectable gonadotropins or laparoscopic ovarian drilling.

 Do I have to take birth control pills if I have PCOS?